1) What size of plants will I receive?

 2) Should I worry about birds?

-Birds can be a source of frustration for some growers but generally they take relatively few berries/fruits.
+Birds can be a source of frustration for some growers, but if the local population is low then their impact is relatively small.
 Reflective tape and sound cannons can be implemented, among other methods.
 The only way to ensure your plants will remain 99.9% bird-free is to set up bird netting.
 This can be expensive and unpractical for most growers.
 While some orchards go the expense of setting up a bird-proof site, most will accept a small amount of loses due to birds and other fruit loving animals.
 If you find your losses are above acceptable levels, then bird netting may be worthwhile.
 Laser control of birds have also been reported successful by some growers.

 1) Who do you sell your plants to?

 Anyone and everyone.
-We regularly sell plants to customers ranging from big nurseries, backyard gardeners to large orchards.
-Our minimum order requirement is 10 plants, which can be any combination of available varieties.
+We regularly sell plants to customers ranging from big nurseries and large orchards to backyard gardeners.

 2) Do you offer discounts for larger orders?